fedspendingtransparency/usaspending-website/api_contracts/contracts/recipient/RecipientProfile.md

 + state_province: New Jersey (required, string)
     The state or province in which the child recipient is located.
 + amount: 300200000 (required, number)
-    The aggregate monetary value of prime awards associated with this child recipient for the selected time period.
+    The aggregate monetary value of transactions associated with this child recipient for the selected time period.